hanhanwu/Hanhan_My_Career_Timeline/README.md

 ***************************************************************************************

-DEAL WITH HR
+How to Make HR Happy and Get What I Want

-😎, they simply keep inspiring my data science projects 😎
+😎

 ***************************************************************************************